-We often try to answer big questions with big answers in the workplace.
-It feels good to AIM sky HIGH, PARTICULARLY when it comes to important issues like inequality or WELL-BEING.
+It feels right to be ambitious and aim sky-high when it comes to issues like inequality or well-being.
 But are these ‘moonshots’ effective when it comes to behaviour change?
-James turns to Luis Andre Barroso from Google and Donatello from the NinJa Turtles for an answer...
+I turn to Luis Andre Barroso from Google and Donatello from the Ninja Turtles for an answer:

 "Don’t get me wrong.
 I want flying drones that can bring me fresh produce.
 I’m excited about contact lenses that measure blood sugar.
 And I look forward to the day that self-driving cars are on the road everywhere.
 These initiatives are examples of some visionary programs being pursued by Google and Alphabet teams, collectively referred to as moonshots — disruptive, 10X leaps in technology.

 But there has been a growing perception that moonshots are the primary model for radical innovation at Google, and chiefly responsible for our greatest product and technical achievements.
 What I have seen during my 15 years at Google does not match that perception.
 I contend that the bulk of our successes have been the result of the methodical, relentless, and persistent pursuit of 1.3-2X opportunities — what I have come to call “roofshots”.

 Luis André Barroso — Google fellow and VP of engineering

 This excerpt from Luis Andre Barroso made me think of the Ninja Turtles (don’t ask me why).
 My favourite was Donatello.
 He was the sensible one; the scientific one; the methodical, relentless, persistent one.
 If Donatello turned his skills to management consultancy, I’m sure he’d champion the marginal gains of Luiz Andre Barroso's Roofshot Manifesto.
 And what a spin-off show that could be…